geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

         ip: www.camptocamp.org
     ?   mask: 255.255.255.255

-The ``ip`` parameter can be a DNS name that will be resolved or directly an IP address.
+The "ip" parameter can be a DNS name that will be resolved or directly an IP address.

 All the methods accept the following optional parameters: